WolfgangBaeck/REB3Azure/readme.md

     secrets:
       inherit
 ```
-with the reusable workflow doing all the work.
-Yes, this will result in multiple downloads of the repository to the runner which I don't know how to avoid if possible:
+and such, the reusable workflow is doing all the work.
+Yes, this will result in multiple downloads of the repository to the runner(s) which I don't know how to avoid if possible:

 ```
 name: Reusable Deploy